SipHash: Overview

-An unkeyed hash function such as SHA is only collision-resistant if the entire output is used.
+An unkeyed hash function such as SHA is collision-resistant only if the entire output is used.
 If used to generate a small output, such as an index into a hash table of practical size, then no algorithm can prevent collisions; an attacker need only make as many attempts as there are possible outputs.

 For example, suppose a network server is designed to be able to handle up to a million requests at once.
 It keeps track of incoming requests in a hash table with two million entries, using a hash function to map identifying information from each request to one of the two million possible table entries.
 An attacker who knows the hash function need only feed it arbitrary inputs; one out of two million will have a specific hash value.
 If the attacker now sends a few hundred requests all chosen to have the same hash value to the server, that will produce a large number of hash collisions, slowing (or possibly stopping) the server with an effect similar to a packet flood of many million requests.

 By using a key unknown to the attacker, a keyed hash function like SipHash prevents this sort of attack.
 While it is possible to add a key to an unkeyed hash function (HMAC is a popular technique), SipHash is much more efficient.

 Functions in SipHash family are specified as SipHash-c-d, where c is the number of rounds per message block and d is the number of finalization rounds.
 The recommended parameters are SipHash-2-4 for best performance, and SipHash-4-8 for conservative security.
-A few languages use Siphash-1-3 for performance at the risk of yet-unknown DoS attacks.
+A few languages use SipHash-1-3 for performance at the risk of yet-unknown DoS attacks.

-The reference implementation was released as public domain software under the CC0.
+The reference implementation was released as public domain-like software under the CC0.